-1. Determine the organization's mission and purpose
+1. Determining the organization's mission and purpose

-3. Provide proper financial oversight
+3. Providing proper financial oversight

-4. Ensure adequate resources
+4. Ensuring adequate resources are available

-6. Ensure effective organizational planning
+6. Ensuring effective organizational planning

-8. Enhance the organization's public standing
+8. Enhancing the organization's public standing

-9. Determine, monitor, and strengthen the organization's programs and services
+9. Strengthening the organization's programs and services

 This workshop is called the "Get On Board Workshop" and it is for the board member of small non-profit boards, especially those we call "new seats”.